“Speaking is the best way to build your business. You’ll get lots of visibility and tons of clients.”

 I didn’t want to do that.

 But if I couldn’t figure out how to stop chasing clients one by one — and figure out how to maximize my time by ATTRACTING my ideal clients and bringing in a bunch at once — I had to tell myself the truth –I didn’t have much of a business.

 I decided then and there that I needed to learn the science of speaking.

 (Yep, that’s right.
 There is actually a science to speaking so that your talks actually make you money.)

 And along the way, I saw what was effective, fun, and delighted my audiences the most.

-I actually fell in love with this science and ended up developing my own approach to creating money-making talks, which I call the Speak & Get Results Blueprint.
+I actually fell in love with this science and ended up developing my own approach to creating money-making talks, which I call the Crazy Good Talks Blueprint™.

-With this approach, I not only get told “you’re a crazy good speaker”… I earn great money getting paid to deliver keynotes and trainings for Fortune 500 companies, and my marketing talks yield between $5,000 – $90,000 in client work (typically within two-four weeks after my talk!)- -side note- – this continues to astound me.
+With this approach, I not only get told “you’re a crazy good speaker”… I’m bettering the world, building my brand, and earning great money – – getting paid to deliver keynotes and trainings for Fortune 500 companies, and my marketing talks yield between $5,000 – $90,000 in client work (typically within two-four weeks after my talk!)- -side note- – this continues to astound me.
 As I said above I used to give talks and NOTHING would happen.

 Ready to create your own